thma/LtuPatternFactory/README.md

 ## Beyond type class patterns

+The patterns presented in this chapter don't have a direct correspondence to specific type classes.
+They rather map to more general concepts of functional programming.

 ### Dependency Injection → Parameter Binding, Partial Application

 > [...]
 Dependency injection is a technique whereby one object (or static method) supplies the dependencies of another object.
 A dependency is an object that can be used (a service).
 An injection is the passing of a dependency to a dependent object (a client) that would use it.
 The service is made part of the client's state.
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.